BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 },
 "AdvancedCirtProcessing":true, - if false vanilla crit processing used.
 Eg only mechs, crit to can inflicted to empty slot.
                                 If true crit to occupied slots and to mechs, vehicles and turrets.
-"APMinCritChance": 0.1, - Minimal crit chance on AP processing.
+"AoECanCrit": false, - if false AoE damage can't crit components even if no armor in location "APMinCritChance": 0.1, - Minimal crit chance on AP processing.
                           Basics:
                             advanced crit calculations: